kresusapp/kresus/README.md

 bank website.
 You'll need to [install Weboob](https://weboob.org/install) core modules so that the user executing the Kresus server can use them.

+Note that Kresus needs the latest stable version of Weboob, which is 1.1 at this point of time.
+Although Kresus also works with version 1.0, it is **not** recommended to run it with this version because bank modules might be outdated.

 This can be done with the following command, under Debian based systems:

     make install-debian-deps